How To Fix the Driver_Invalid_CRuntime_Parameter Error

 You can do a lot of things from within safe mode.
 This includes the following:

 Using Windows update can sometimes fix this error.
 You can run Windows update in most versions of Windows.
 It can sometimes fix driver related issues in Windows.

 Update The Driver Which Is Causing Problems

 Driver related problems usually surface when new hardware is used with the computer.
 Either the new hardware doesn’t work, or the device driver is at fault.
-The driver you installed may not be suitable with your version of Windows.
+The driver you installed may not be suitable for your version of Windows.
 You can update to the correct driver to fix this problem.
-This can be done from the device manager:
+This can be done by the device manager:

 - Press the Windows Key > type device manager > click Device Manager

 Maybe you don’t have a clue as to which device caused the problem.
-In that cause you can try properly updating all device drivers on the computer.
-You can do this by visiting your computer manufacturer’s website and downloading the drivers from there, or you can choose to use a driver utility like DriverDoc for this task.
+In that case, you can try updating all device drivers on the computer.
+This can be done by visiting your computer manufacturer’s website and downloading the drivers from there, or you can choose to use a driver utility like DriverDoc for this task.

 I Hope You Liked This Blog Article!
 If You Need Additional Support on This Issue Then Please Don’t Hesitate To Contact Me On Facebook.